Grants to Independent Schools

 The grant to the independent school may not exceed the operating costs of the school.

-For schools years 2012/13 and 2013/14, Group 1 Independent DL Schools will receive 63 percent of the DL Public School flat rate.
-Group 2 Independent DL Schools will receive 70 percent of the Group 1 Independent DL School Rate (44.1 percent of the DL Public School Flat rate).
+For school years 2012/13 to 2019/20, as set out in the Independent School Regulation (PDF), Group 1 DL independent schools are funded at 63 percent of the public school DL FTE rate.
+Group 2 schools are funded at 44.1 percent of the same public school DL FTE rate.
 DL operational grant payments for eligible students are paid once the student is reported and becomes actively engaged in the course.
-Please see page 3 of the Funding Rates for Independent Schools 2012/13 - Preliminary (PDF) for details.

 Kindergarten to Grade 9 DL funding: